Mahesh22598/whatsapp/README.md

 # whatsapp
-this repository to create chat aopplication
+this repository to create chat application